ninjaprox/NVActivityIndicatorView/README.md

 github "ninjaprox/NVActivityIndicatorView"
 ```

-Run `carthage` to build the framework and drag the built `NVActivityIndicatorView_iOS.framework`, `NVActivityIndicatorViewAppExtension_iOS.framework` or `NVActivityIndicatorView_tvOS.framework` into your Xcode project.
+Run `carthage` to build the framework and drag the built `NVActivityIndicatorView.framework` in the folder appropriateto the platform, e.g. iOS, tvOS, into your Xcode project.

 _**Note:** You might encounter compile issue, if so please use `carthage` branch instead.
 Check issue [#101](https://github.com/ninjaprox/NVActivityIndicatorView/issues/101) for more information._